mdigambia/wp-and-db/database-I/DB-I-Plan.md

 ## Week 4

-- Implementing the problems with MySQL
+- Implementing the problems using MS Excel as Example
+- Compare MS Excel and Database
+- Implement the problem with SQL using Laragon
+- Assignment - Complete the MS Excel example and fill in the real data

 ## Week 5

-- Data modeling MoogoDB
+- Mark the MS Excel assignment
-- Implementing the problems with MoongoDB
+- Continue - Implement the problem with SQL using Laragon
+- Assignment:
+  - Give a problem from another specific domain for them to model
+  - Implement it using both MS Excel and SQL